KLM: Flying Blue

-Award Miles can be earned on Flying Blue partner airlines including Air Corsica, Airlinair, Bangkok Airways, Chalair Aviation, Copa Airlines, Gol Transportes Aéreos, Japan Airlines, Malaysia Airlines, Qantas, TAAG Angola, Twin Jet, and Ukraine International Airlines, as well as SkyTeam partners.
-Award Miles are redeemable for free tickets, upgrades to a more expensive seating class, extra baggage allowance, wifi on board and lounge access.
-They can also be donated to charity through KLM AirCares, or can be spent in the Flying Blue Store.
+Award Miles can be exchanged for rewards and expire after 24 months without flying.
+Award Miles can be earned on flights with SkyTeam member airlines as well as on other Flying Blue partners including Air Corsica, Air Mauritius, airBaltic, Aircalin, Bangkok Airways, Chalair Aviation, China Southern Airlines, Copa Airlines, Gol Transportes Aéreos, Japan Airlines, Malaysia Airlines, Qantas, Transavia, Twin Jet, WestJet and Winair.
+Award Miles are redeemable for free tickets, upgrades to a more expensive seating class, extra baggage allowance, wifi on board, and lounge access.
+They can also be donated to various charities, or can be spent in the Flying Blue Store.